-Secure Message: Log in at https://labor.ny.gov/signin .
+Send a Secure Message: Log in at https://labor.ny.gov/signin.
 Select the envelope icon.
 On the next page, select the menu button beside “Message Inbox” and choose “Compose New.”
 Select “Claimant Advocate Office” for the subject line.

 *Staff at the Claimant Advocate’s Office are not lawyers and cannot represent you at a hearing.
 If you cannot afford to pay an attorney or a registered representative, you may be able to get free representation from a pro bono attorney or your local Legal Aid Society or legal services program.
-For a list of legal resources, including attorneys, registered representatives, legal services programs and pro bono attorneys’ organizations, go to the Unemployment Insurance Appeal Board website at www.uiappeals.ny.gov.
-Click on the “Resources” tab and then click on “List of Attorneys & Authorized Agents.”
-You may also request this list by calling (518) 402-0205.
+You can find a list of legal resources on the Unemployment Insurance Appeal Board's website at https://uiappeals.ny.gov/list-attorneys-and-authorized-representatives.
+You may also request this list by calling (518) 402-0210.

 If I Get Another Determination

 What if I get another Notice of Determination after I have asked for a hearing?

 If you receive a new Notice of Determination after you asked for a hearing, read the instructions provided on the notice carefully.
 You may be required to make a new hearing request on any additional determinations you disagree with.
 Follow the instructions on the Notice of Determination about when and how to ask for a hearing.

 If you are not sure if you need to file a new hearing request, you should file a new request to make sure your rights are protected.

 What if any former employer tries to prevent me from asking for a hearing or an appeal?

 According to the Labor Law, no one has the right to interfere with your claim for benefits.
 To file a complaint, call 888-4-NYSDOL and choose the option for Labor Standards or ask to be connected to the Labor Standards Division.